 These guides include key disciplinary resources and discovery tools such as databases, reference sources, and other library and online materials.
 They also highlight newly-arrived books and direct patrons to the citation style guides used in the discipline.

-Subject Librarian for and Drama, English Literature, French Literature, Philosophy and Psychology.
+Subject Librarian for and Drama, English Literature, French Language & Literature, Linguistics, Psychology, Screen Studies

 I can be reached by email or by leaving a voicemail at the number below.
 You can send a question or request to book an appointment to talk on the phone or online.